 While there are several places in the world where divers can swim alongside one of the largest fish in the sea, Utila is the best.
 Not only does it have year-round whale shark research centers, it's also cheap (read: hostels, not luxury hotels).
 The Underwater Vision dive center includes accommodation with its courses, which start around $100.

-The U.S. State Department currently has a travel advisory for Egypt due to recent unrest.
+The U.S. State Department issued travel advisory for Egypt earlier this year.
 However, the Egyptian government is maintaining a strong security presence near tourist sites such as the Great Pyramids of Giza.
 For those willing to take their chances, crowds are smaller than normal now and hotel rooms can be found for less than $60 a night.
 Those with time to venture beyond Cairo can explore the other ancient sites along the Nile.

 Ecuador appears on many bucket lists in the guise of the Galápagos Islands, but there's much more to see that's much more affordable.
 The capital of Quito, a UNESCO World Heritage site, has retained much of its Baroque architecture and cultural charm.
 Tourists flock to a monument marking the equator (although the latitude is apparently a bit off).
 A complete lunch runs less than $4 and budget hotel rooms cost $25 a night.

 If a wine country vacation would make your bucket list but Napa is too pricey, go next door to Sonoma County.
 The wines made there stand up to some of the best anywhere, and the food is just as appealing.
 Affordable lodging options include the Sonoma Creek Inn, El Pueblo Inn, and Best Western.
 Farther south, the quaint, Danish-style village of Solvang, in the heart of the Santa Ynez Valley, is home to the Rideau and Rusack vineyards, along with charming hotels that charge less than $100 a night for a room.